cybertec-postgresql/pgwatch/docs/tutorial/preparing_databases.md

 GRANT EXECUTE ON FUNCTION pg_stat_file(text) to pgwatch; -- for wal_size metric
 ```

-For most monitored databases it's extremely beneficial (to
+For most monitored databases it's extremely beneficial (for
 troubleshooting performance issues) to also activate the
 [pg_stat_statements](https://www.postgresql.org/docs/current/pgstatstatements.html)
 extension which will give us exact "per query" performance aggregates